SkoolNotes/Taproot/2020ENG201/KBxEngSelfEval.md

 	- For most work in English class, I generally start just by thinking for a while.
 I create quite extensive outlines, starting with fluid and undeveloped ideas; through research and more thinking, I move to an outline describing my idea flow.
 I gather a "Quote Bin" containing evidence, and begin writing.
 Throughout the course of the semester, the time spent writing has shrank relative to the time spent outlining.

 - Describe the progress you’ve made in your ability to understand a text, to identify important moments, to annotate them, and to create good questions to bring to class?
 	- This semester, I've tried to move from close reading to derive possible meanings to close reading to understand the broader concepts of the text.
+I have tried to not close read simply for the sake of close reading, but to use close reading as a tool for understand the text at a broader level.

 - What aspect of your performance in English class are you most proud about this semester (writing process, discussion skills, close reading, a specific assignment)?
 - What are your goals in English for next semester?
 Set at least two specific goals and describe how you will meet them.